BitCode-Editor/BitCode/README.md

 <pre>
 $ npm start</pre>

-## Building
-To build BitCode you need:
-- A clone/release of BitCode

 For building we use yarn.
 To use yarn you first need to install it:
 <pre>
 $ npm install -g yarn</pre>